jake-hxf3/name_name_hw2/README.md

 # Midterm Project Debate: Summer vs Monsoon vs Fall - The Weather Challenge
 ![Picture of 3 weather Summer, Monsoon, and Fall](images/debate_main.png)

 This is a team-based debate project where each member defends their chosen season—summer, monsoon, or fall—as the best.
-Through discussion, we’ll explore what makes each season uniquely powerful.
+Through discussion, we’ll explore what makes each season uniquely wonderful.

-## Summer vs Monsoon vs Fall

-### Fall is the Best

 ## Installation 💻